 Research your neighborhood’s crime profile

-Rates of property crimes in Utah, like everywhere, vary by neighborhood — enter your ZIP code to get the data on yours.
+Rates of property crimes in Utah, like everywhere, vary by neighborhood — you can check the data on yours by entering your ZIP code un websites such as Neighborhood Scout.
 While knowing the typical crimes of your area can help you design a more complete home security system, keep the shortcomings of crime statistics in mind.
 High crime rates can derive from a cluster of low-level misdeeds; apparently safe areas might not have reported their annual numbers to the FBI.

 Register your security system

 We’re confident in the value of our top four home security picks, but the best rate comes to those who shop around.
-We’ve located an extra five great picks specific to Utah, culling from customer favorites on Angie’s List and Yelp.
-Call around to see who will guard your home for a good price.
+We’ve located an extra four great picks specific to Utah, sourcing from customer favorites on Angie’s List and Yelp.

 Utah Home Security FAQ